 Exams Booklet / Presentations:

-If you sat exams in, or after, 2010 please collect your certificates as they will be returned in September to the exam board for shredding.
-We keep certificates at school for five years, although we are legally obliged to keep them for one year only.
+If you sat exams in, or after, 2013 please collect your certificates as they will be returned in September to the exam board for shredding.
+We keep certificates at school for six years, although we are legally obliged to keep them for one year only.

 Key rules for examinations